-If you have been feeling this way for at least six months and these feelings make it hard for you to do everyday tasks—such as talking to people at work or school—you may have a social anxiety disorder.
+Are you afraid of being judged by others?
+Are you self-conscious in everyday social situations?
+Do you avoid meeting new people due to fear or anxiety?
+If you have been feeling this way for at least 6 months and these feelings make it hard for you to do everyday tasks—such as talking to people at work or school—you may have social anxiety disorder.

-Social anxiety disorder (also called social phobia) is a mental health condition.
-It is an intense, persistent fear of being watched and judged by others.
-This fear can affect work, school, and your other day-to-day activities.
+Social anxiety disorder is an intense, persistent fear of being watched and judged by others.
+This fear can affect work, school, and other daily activities.
 It can even make it hard to make and keep friends.
-But social anxiety disorder doesn’t have to stop you from reaching your potential.
-Treatment can help you overcome your symptoms.
+The good news is social anxiety disorder is treatable.
+Learn more about the symptoms of social anxiety disorder and how to find help.

 What is social anxiety disorder?

 Social anxiety disorder is a common type of anxiety disorder.
-A person with social anxiety disorder feels symptoms of anxiety or fear in certain or all social situations, such as meeting new people, dating, being on a job interview, answering a question in class, or having to talk to a cashier in a store.
-Doing everyday things in front of people—such as eating or drinking in front of others or using a public restroom—also causes anxiety or fear.
-The person is afraid that he or she will be humiliated, judged, and rejected.
+A person with social anxiety disorder feels symptoms of anxiety or fear in situations where they may be scrutinized, evaluated, or judged by others, such as speaking in public, meeting new people, dating, being on a job interview, answering a question in class, or having to talk to a cashier in a store.
+Doing everyday things, such as eating or drinking in front of others or using a public restroom, also may cause anxiety or fear due to concerns about being humiliated, judged, and rejected.

-The fear that people with social anxiety disorder have in social situations is so strong that they feel it is beyond their ability to control.
-As a result, it gets in the way of going to work, attending school, or doing everyday things.
-People with social anxiety disorder may worry about these and other things for weeks before they happen.
-Sometimes, they end up staying away from places or events where they think they might have to do something that will embarrass them.
+The fear that people with social anxiety disorder have in social situations is so intense that they feel it is beyond their control.
+For some people, this fear may get in the way of going to work, attending school, or doing everyday things.
+Other people may be able to accomplish these activities but experience a great deal of fear or anxiety when they do.
+People with social anxiety disorder may worry about engaging in social situations for weeks before they happen.
+Sometimes, they end up avoiding places or events that cause distress or generate feelings of embarrassment.

-Some people with the disorder do not have anxiety in social situations but have performance anxiety instead.
-They feel physical symptoms of anxiety in situations such as giving a speech, playing a sports game, or dancing or playing a musical instrument on stage.
+Some people with the disorder do not have anxiety related to social interactions but have it during performances instead.
+They feel symptoms of anxiety in situations such as giving a speech, competing in a sports game, or playing a musical instrument on stage.

 What are the signs and symptoms of social anxiety disorder?

-When having to perform in front of or be around others, people with social anxiety disorder tend to:
+When having to perform in front of or be around others, people with social anxiety disorder may:

-- Feel nauseous or sick to their stomach
+- Feel their “mind going blank,” or feel sick to their stomach.

-- Show a rigid body posture, make little eye contact, or speak with an overly soft voice
+- Have a rigid body posture, or speak with an overly soft voice.

-- Be very afraid that other people will judge them
+- Feel self-consciousness or fear that people will judge them negatively.

-- Stay away from places where there are other people
+- Avoid places where there are other people.

 What causes social anxiety disorder?